Curtea de Argeș Cathedral: Burials

 On 16 December 2017, former king Michael I was buried here with a state funeral, his remains joining those of his wife Anne, who had died in 2016.
 Those attending the funeral included Carl XVI Gustaf of Sweden and Queen Silvia, Juan Carlos I of Spain and Queen Sofia, Charles, Prince of Wales, Henri, Grand Duke of Luxembourg, and Princess Astrid and Prince Lorenz of Belgium.

 The remains of Helen, the mother of King Michael, were returned to Romania from the Bois-de-Vaux Cemetery in Switzerland on 18 October 2019.
 They were interred in the cathedral on 19 October.

+Carol II's third wife Princess Elena of Romania was buried in the monastery's cemetery, rather than in the Royal Chapel.